 'Equality' means treating all groups of people fairly, providing equality of opportunity and removing barriers to success.
 It is not about treating everyone the same because different people have different needs.
-For example, making reasonable adjustments for disabled people removes to equality of opportunity and helps prevent discrimination.
+For example, making reasonable adjustments for disabled people removes barriers to equality of opportunity and helps prevent discrimination.
 Increasing our understanding of the needs of different groups of people promotes good relations between people.

-Our equality principles are:
+The College's equality principles are:

-- · Challenging Inequality
+- Challenging Inequality

 - Celebrating Diversity

-- · Committed to Safeguarding
+- · Committed to Safeguarding including the Prevent Agenda and Duty